Opera Omaha Social Narrative

 I may get my tickets from someone at Will Call.

 My tickets or phone app will then be scanned so that I can enter the lobby before the show.
+The scanner will beep as each ticket is scanned.

 We will go into the grand lobby where I can get snacks or a drink prior to the opera.